Council on American–Islamic Relations: Concerns and incidents

-Anti Zionism
+Anti-Zionism

-Organisations like the ADL argue that CAIR leaders use antisemitic rhetoric, and frequently equivocate between Zionists, Israelis, and Jews.
-Zahra Billoo, Executive Director of CAIR’s San Francisco Bay Area chapter, has referred to “Zionists” as the enemies of Muslims and advised the Muslim community to be wary of “Zionist synagogues.”
-Similarly, CAIR’s national executive director, Nihad Awad, has labeled “Zionist organizations” as enemies of the Muslim community, asserting that they form the backbone of the Islamophobia network in the United States.
-He has also claimed that Zionist groups have corrupted the U.S. government, and denied the legitimacy of Israel’s existence.
+Organizations like the Anti-Defamation League (ADL) argue that CAIR leaders use antisemitic rhetoric, and frequently equivocate between Zionists, Israelis, and Jews.
+Zahra Billoo, Executive Director of CAIR's San Francisco Bay Area chapter, has referred to "Zionists" as the enemies of Muslims and advised the Muslim community to be wary of "Zionist synagogues."
+Similarly, CAIR's national executive director, Nihad Awad, has labeled "Zionist organizations" as enemies of the Muslim community, asserting that they form the backbone of the Islamophobia network in the United States.
+He has also claimed that Zionist groups have corrupted the U.S. government, and denied the legitimacy of Israel's existence.
 He also stated that he had been happy that Hamas attacked Israel and claimed that Hamas had "broken the siege" against Israel.

+In September 2025, Senator Tom Cotton petitioned US Department of Education Secretary Linda McMahon to investigate CAIR's efforts to influence K-12 schools regarding anti-Israel, radical, and pro-terror ideology.
+House Education and Workforce Committee Chairman Tim Walberg subsequently expressed similar concerns about CAIR's educational partnerships with K-12 schools, calling them "deeply troubling given CAIR's ties to terrorism and antisemitism."

-In October 2025 US Representative Elise Stefanik of New York and Senator Tom Cotton of Arkansas asked the US Treasury Secretary Scott Bessent to investigate CAIR to determine if it has financial links to Hamas which would be a violation of US sanctions on Hamas.
-Earlier Cotton, chairman of the Senate Republican Conference, had urged the IRS to investigate CAIR’s tax-exempt status.
-CAIR responded in a letter that the request was “baseless”.
+In October 2025, US Representative Elise Stefanik of New York and Senator Tom Cotton of Arkansas asked the US Treasury Secretary Scott Bessent to investigate CAIR to determine if it has financial links to Hamas which would be a violation of US sanctions on Hamas.
+Earlier Cotton, chairman of the Senate Republican Conference, had urged the IRS to investigate CAIR's tax-exempt status.
+CAIR responded in a letter that the request was "baseless".